allenai/OLMo/pretrain_data/wikipedia/README.md

     parallel=3
 ```

 It doesn't seem to be possible to download more than 3 in parallel.
+Speed seems to be limited to ~5MiB/s per connection.